 Nestled in a little village on the Shropshire and Staffordshire border, Sambrook Manor holiday cottages offer self catering accommodation for long or short breaks.
-The Old farm buildings have been lovingly converted into three high standard holiday cottages which are fully equipped with all the essentials, crisp white bed linen, fluffy towels, underfloor heating and Wi-Fi.
+The Old farm buildings have been lovingly converted into four high standard holiday cottages which are fully equipped with all the essentials, crisp white bed linen, fluffy towels, underfloor heating and Wi-Fi.
 Churn cottage and The Stables are suitable for assisted wheelchair users.
-Our self catering cottages sleep a total of 21 and are perfect for families and friends getaways, business trips, groups or romantic escapes.
+Our self catering cottages sleep a total of 26 and are perfect for families and friends getaways, business trips, groups or romantic escapes.

 We are situated 5 minutes from the old market towns of Newport or Market Drayton, 20 minutes from Telford and Ironbridge and just 30 minutes from Shrewsbury, Stafford and The Potteries.
 Sambrook is a lovely picturesque little village with quiet lanes to explore and mill pools dotted about.
 There are lots of great walks or cycle routes for all abilities straight from your cottage door.
 So why not leave all your troubles behind and relax in the beautiful barns at Sambrook Manor holiday cottages.

 "Another amazing stay everything you need and more.
 We will be back Thank you x"